cedardb/docs/content/roadmap.md

 and [enterprise](#enterprise-features) features that are next on our roadmap.
 Information about intermediate status of features and minor features will be available in our release notes.

-We categorise the status of the features on this page as planned, in progress, and fully available:
+We categorize the status of the features on this page as planned, in progress, and fully available:

 | **State**          |        **Icon**        |
 |--------------------|:----------------------:|